rgkaw/LZW-LZMW-and-LZAP/README.md

 this program IS NOT VERY EFFICIENT, i warn you...

 currently, i have problem with LZW, you may notice some weird output from decoding LZW.

+test.txt is input example.
+test.LZAP, test.LZMW, and test.LZW is output of compressed example.
+test_LZAP.txt, test_LZMW.txt, and test_LZW.txt is output of decompressed file from test.LZAP, test.LZMW, and test.LZW.

+lasty, sorry for bad english and messy program